The Heisenberg category of a category: The Heisenberg commutation relations: level

-These are $h$-projective and perfect modules over $1$-morphism categories of $\hcat*\basecat$.
-They are $h$-projective since bounded above complexes of representable modules are semifree.
-They are perfect since in the homotopy categories they are the direct summands of $\PP_a^{n}$, $\QQ_a^{n}$, and $\RR_a^{n}$ defined by the idempotents $e_\triv$.
-Thus, being $h$-projective and perfect, these modules define $1$-morphisms of $\hcat\basecat$ which we also denote by $\PP_a^{(n)}$, $\QQ_a^{(n)}$ and $\RR_a^{(n)}$. \end{Definition}
+These are h-projective and perfect modules over { the} $1$-morphism categories of $\hcat*\basecat$.
+They are h-projective since bounded above complexes of representable modules are semifree.
+They are perfect since in the homotopy categories they are the direct summands of $\PP_a^{n}$, $\QQ_a^{n}$, and $\RR_a^{n}$ defined by the idempotents $e$.
+Thus, being h-projective and perfect, these modules define $1$-morphisms of $\hcat\basecat$ which we also denote by $\PP_a^{(n)}$, $\QQ_a^{(n)}$ and $\RR_a^{(n)}$. \end{Definition}

 We can now state the main result of this section:

 \begin{Theorem} \leavevmode \begin{enumerate} \item For any $a, b \in \basecat$ and $n, m \in \NN$ the following holds in $\hcat\basecat$: